Animal Crackers (2017 film): Pre-production

 The voice cast was completed by casting director Jamie Thomason who also serves as the voice director.

-In the last week of October and throughout November, 2014, Sava via the Animal Crackers Facebook page, there were sneak peeks to the look of some characters along with announcing the voice cast for those characters Kevin Grevioux as Samson the Strong Man, James Arnold Taylor as Buffalo Bob, Tara Strong as Talia, Harvey Fierstein as Esmerelda the Fortune Teller, Gilbert Gottfried as Mario Zucchini, and Raven-Symoné as Binkley.
+In the last week of October and throughout November 2014, Sava via the Animal Crackers Facebook page, there were sneak peeks to the look of some characters along with announcing the voice cast for those characters Kevin Grevioux as Samson the Strong Man, James Arnold Taylor as Buffalo Bob, Tara Strong as Talia, Harvey Fierstein as Esmerelda the Fortune Teller, Gilbert Gottfried as Mario Zucchini, and Raven-Symoné as Binkley.

 On November 6, 2014, Blue Dream Studios announced Sylvester Stallone, Danny DeVito, and Ian McKellen as lead voice cast.
 On February 3, 2015, John Krasinski and Kaley Cuoco joined the cast as Owen and Zoe Huntington, respectively.
 On March 30, 2015, Emily Blunt replaced Cuoco due to a scheduling conflict.

 "When I was writing Animal Crackers I had specific voices in my head.
 Certain characters I wrote with actors in mind.
 Horatio was always Sir Ian McKellen.
 Brock was totally Patrick Warburton.
 Bullet-Man could be no one else but Stallone!
 To find out that each and every one of these actors have agreed to come on board this film and bring these characters to life… I'm flipping out," said Sava.

 It was announced via Sava's Facebook page that his son, Brendan, would play 12-year-old Owen Huntington and his wife, Donna, would play the Fat Lady.
 On May 22, 2015, it was revealed that Wallace Shawn had been cast as Mr. Woodley, Zoe's (Blunt) father.

 Animation

-The film's animation is created on Autodesk Maya, and rendered on Arnold, in an effort to save costs, it was produced in Blue Dream Studios Spain an 5,000-square foot house Valencia that the director Sava founded In early 2014, more than 120 animators worked on the film.
+The film's animation was created in Autodesk Maya, and rendered with Arnold.
+In an effort to save costs, it was produced at Blue Dream Studios Spain, a 5,000-square foot house in Valencia that the director, Sava, founded in early 2014.
+More than 120 animators worked on the film.